SrinilaiK/movieProject/README.md

  - pip install cinemagoer
  - pip install mysql-connector-python

+Everything accomplished so far:
-Initial version: Webscraper used to take in input from a user and the script will return the general sentiment of the movie selected.
+- Webscraper used to take in input from a user and the script will return the reviews of the movie selected.

-Created Script to Get latest movie reviews of movies in theatres (30-100 movies) (should refresh script every couple months) Model Chosen : distillbert-base-multilingual-cased-sentiments-student Next Steps:
+- Created Script to Get latest movie reviews of movies in theatres (30-100 movies) (should refresh script every couple months)

+- Model Chosen : distillbert-base-multilingual-cased-sentiments-student

+Next Steps:

 Phase 1